AndySECP/Data-Science-to-fight-poverty/README.md

 - predict anual consuption expenditures from satellite imagery.

 Tile2Vec can learn representations at multiple scales that are sufficiently robust to use domain adaptation or transfer learning.

+**Generalization**: it can also leverage spatial cohernce for non-image datasets.

 ## Current trends